Tuhinangshu2022/travel-list/README.md

 # travel-list
-This is a Tiny Project made on React.
-This Project is made for people who are going to travel, and have lot of things to pack in the bag..!
+This is a Tiny Project made on React, Dedicated to people who travel and pack their bags at last minute😊
+- Author: Tuhinangshu Choudhury

+## Setup :
+- Create React App
+- Create React App is an officially supported way to create single-page React applications.
+It offers a modern build setup with no configuration.

+## How to start the App?
+- Open the File in VSCode > Open the Terminal > Provide Command `npm i` (For installing Dependency) > Then `npm start` (for starting the React App)